equinix/ansible-collection-metal/docs/equinix.metal.ip_info_module.rst

 Synopsis
 --------
-- Gather information about Equinix Metal projects.
+- Gather information about project IP addresses in Equinix Metal.
-- API is documented at https://metal.equinix.com/developers/api/projects/.
+- See https://metal.equinix.com/developers/api/ipaddresses/ for more info on IP Addresses.